 The truth: Learning language is partly innate and partly learned.

-We are all ‘designed’ to learn language, however, without good models, interaction with other people and the environment, we will not learn.
+We are all ‘designed’ to learn language; however, we will not learn without good models, interaction with other people and the environment.

 ‘You should never use ‘baby talk’ with babies’

-The truth: ‘Baby Talk’ known as ‘motherese’/’parentese’ is characterised by higher than normal and more varied pitch, slower rate of speaking, lots of repetition, emphasis on important words and exaggerated positive facial expressions.
+The truth: ‘Baby Talk’ known as ‘motherese’/’parentese’ is characterised by higher than average and more varied pitch, a slower rate of speaking, lots of repetition, emphasis on essential words and exaggerated positive facial expressions.

-Babies prefer this speech and it helps them to tune into speech, especially amongst background noise.
+Babies prefer this speech, which helps them tune into speech, especially when there is background noise.

 ‘All children develop at different times’